LudwingMarenco/LLM-Recomendation-System-Demo/README.md

     ./main.sh
     ```

-4. **Run Mesop UI based interface**: In a separate terminal, deploy the UI interface for direct interaction with the LLM Recommendation System Demo by running:
+4. **Run Mesop UI based interface**: In a separate terminal, deploy the UI interface for direct interaction with the LLM Recommendation System Demo by executing the following command:

     ```bash
     ./run_mesop.sh
     ```

+Next, open the provided link in your web browser to engage directly with the LLM.

 ### Running in container